Great Plains Research

 1) Log on to your university’s website and search for a link for electronic journals.
 Follow your university’s guidelines for on-campus and off-campus access.
 These instructions should be available on your library’s home page.
 Once you are on the search page, type in “Great Plains Research” and the cover of the journal should appear.

 2) You can also log on to Project MUSE at http://muse.jhu.edu/ and see if your university/college is registered as a Shibboleth authentication participant.
 If so, on the very top of the screen, you will see a phrase that says, “Unable to determine location” or something similar.
 Click on “Change” and you will see a box that says “Shibboleth.”
 Type in a few letters of your university’s name and a list will appear.
-If you institution is on this list, you will be able to log in to Project MUSE using your university credentials.
+If your institution is on this list, you will be able to log in to Project MUSE using your university credentials.